Action #1113

 Yes, my idea was that GCTAPointing is an instantaneous pointing direction, while GCTAPointings is a collection of pointing directions.
 I guess it still could act as a container (so that it can also be used to simply create or concatenate point tables), while it will have interpolation methods that allow to derive interpolated instantaneous pointing directions.
 In this sense it would be more a factory, but is this conceptually bad that a container has factory-like methods?

-#19 Updated by Kosack Karl over 10 years ago
+#19 Updated by Kosack Karl almost 11 years ago

 Ok, I’m happy with it then.
 It was just a question of terminology: normally when we say there are multiple “pointings”, we mean multiple fixed-positions on the sky (e.g. the galactic center, the crab nebula, etc).
 During a pointing, the telescopes track in some way.
 So normally, for a single observation there is a single pointing, but during that pointing the tracking position may change in either alt/az, ra/dec, or both in the case of slewing.
 I think if it’s well documented what you mean by GCTAPointings, its ok, but just by reading the name of the class, I would expect it to be a list of fields of view, not the instantaneous position during an observation.
 Again, it’s another case where we need a good CTA dictionary to define terms...